|

 these conditions are fully complied with, this does not automatically

 guarantee the enforcement of the foreign judgement.
-The Mexican judge has
+The Mexican judge has the

-cumbersome and more practical unlike the "positive reciprocity" which
+practical unlike the "positive reciprocity" which requires valid proof that

-requires valid proof that the country of origin does permit the
+the country of origin does permit the enforcement of similar kind of

-Article 572 establishes: The
+Article 572 establishes: The letter

-accompanied of the following documentation:
+of the following documentation:

 I. |

-An authentic copy of the
+An authentic copy of the judgement,

-judgement, award or jurisdictional resolution; |
+award or jurisdictional resolution; |

 II. |

-An authentic copy of the
+An authentic copy of the records (i.e.

-records (i.e. "constancias") proving that the conditions in
+"constancias") proving that the conditions in paragraphs IV and V

-paragraphs IV and V of the previous article where complied with; |
+of the previous article where complied with; |

 III. |

-The translations to the
+The translations to the Spanish

-Spanish language which are necessary; and |
+language which are necessary; and |

 IV. |